 Credit: Bringing the Flow of Knowledge to a Standstill by Speaking with Conviction by Nancy Dixon

-Nancy’s post also reminds me of the work of Ellen Langer and her book The Power of Mindful Learning.
-Ellen is a professor of psychology at Harvard University, and her behavioral research challenges many myths about learning.
+Nancy’s post also brings to mind the work of Ellen Langer, particularly her book The Power of Mindful Learning.
+Langer, a professor of psychology at Harvard University, has spent decades challenging deeply held assumptions about how people learn.

 One of the pervading views in education is that in order to learn a skill one must practice until the action takes place without thought.
 Performing a skill over and over again so that it becomes second nature may lead to thoughtless or mindless interaction with the skill or concept.
 Mindlessness is a hindrance to discovery.
 Discovery often occurs because of a variance of the “basics”.